prismify/oc-facebook-plugin/README.md

 ## Overview
-Drive traffic and engagement for your desktop and mobile web apps.
+Drive traffic and engagement for your web apps.

 ## Installation
 To install from the Marketplace, click on the "Add to Project" button and then select the project you wish to add it to before updating the project to pull in the plugin.